nebulous/infinitude/README.md

 Proprietary ABCD port is really just RS485 serial(AB) and 24VAC(CD).
 There has been [some discussion](http://cocoontech.com/forums/topic/11372-carrier-infinity/page-4) of reverse engineering the control protocol, but no success to my knowledge.
 I would love to be proven wrong about that.
+Recently purchased a cheap RS485 adapter.
+If I can get any useful logs, will post them here.

 <a href="http://imgur.com/HoHzQqA"><img src="http://i.imgur.com/HoHzQqA.jpg" title="Hosted by imgur.com" alt="" /></a>